 - Late arrival to school requires confirmation by a parent/guardian.

 Hudson High School is a closed campus.
-Please ensure that you inform us if your child needs to leave during the school day.
-They must collect their pass to leave school… leaving without a pass generates an unexcused absence.
+Please inform us if your child needs to leave during the school day.
+Each student must collect a pass from the main office to leave school.
+Leaving without a pass generates an unexcused absence.

 Thank you for helping us to maintain your child’s attendance record.